Scammers are increasingly taking advantage of smartphones and are getting very clever with how they try to take your hard-earned money.

-While scammers are getting more cunning at making a scam message look like the real thing, there are some signs you can watch out for.
-Read our seven tips to avoid messaging scams.
+Scammers might be getting more cunning at making messages look like the real thing, but there are some signs you can watch out for.

-If in doubt, contact the organisation using a number you've found independently of the message.
+If in doubt, contact the organisation directly using a verified number from the organisation's official website.

-Always look up an organisation's contact details independently and get in touch to verify the message.
+Always look up an organisation's details independently to double-check the details.

-If you get a message purporting to be from your bank, always treat this with caution.
-And know the eight things your bank will never ask you.
+If you get a message claiming to be from your bank, always treat this with caution.

 Your bank should never: